KHefele/Sportprogramm/README.md

 SportUnit squats = new SportUnit("Squats", 60, 4, 30);
 ```

+## 🏃‍♂️ How to Run
+- Open the project in Visual Studio or VS Code (Build and run the application (Ctrl + F5) > The fullscreen training session will begin.)
+- Open the project in the command line e.g. `cd path/to/projectFolder` and `dotnet run`

 ## 🔑 Controls
 Space bar – Start and stop workout.
 ESC Key – Exit application.